Cuttagee Bridge renewal

 Cuttagee Bridge is nearing the end of its functional life and planning is underway to determine its future design and configuration.

-Cuttagee Bridge is located on the Tathra to Bermagui Road (MR272) and crosses the Cuttagee Lake entrance area at the northern end of Cuttagee Beach.
+Cuttagee Bridge is located on the Tathra to Bermagui Road, part of Main Road 272 (MR 272) and crosses the Cuttagee Lake entrance area at the northern end of Cuttagee Beach.
 It is a crucial road link between Barragga and Bermagui providing access to the Sapphire Coast.

-Cuttagee Bridge was designed by the NSW Public Works Department in 1892 and was one of many that used the ‘simple beam’ structural system, and was originally built from native Australian hardwoods.
-The bridge was extended twice in response to shifting sands and suffered major flood damage in 1934 and again in 1974, so has been rebuilt and heavily modified from its original design.
+Cuttagee Bridge was originally designed and constructed by NSW Department of Public Works in 1892, as a four-span structure.
+It was one of many that used the ‘simple beam’ construction, built from native hardwoods.
+The bridge was extended to eight-spans in 1898 and again in 1935, to 10-spans in response to shifting sands and flood damage.

-Today the bridge is a single lane, 10 span bridge of approximately 110 metres, with timber deck running boards and cross planks.
-The southern shorter six spans are of traditional timber log girder construction supported by six steel and timber piers comprising a combination of driven timber and steel piles.
-The northern longer four spans are of steel girder construction supported by three concrete piers with concrete piles.
+Today’s bridge is still based on the 1935 structure, a single lane, 10-span bridge, approximately 110m long, with timber running boards and cross planks.
+The southern six spans are of traditional timber log girder construction supported by a combination of driven timber and steel piles.
+The northern 4 spans are of steel girder construction supported on concrete piers with a concrete abutment.

 Purpose

-Council has a duty to ensure the assets it provides and manages are safe, secure and fit for purpose.
-This includes Cuttagee Bridge, which is situated on a regional road that Council manages on behalf of the NSW Government .
-Any decisions about the future of Cuttagee Bridge will need to balance the upfront and ongoing cost and funding sources against a number of competing principles such as risk and safety, durability, economics, heritage and tourism values, and environmental issues.
+Bega Valley Shire Council has a duty to ensure community assets are safe and fit for purpose.
+This includes Cuttagee Bridge, which is part of a main road, which Bega Valley Shire Council manages on behalf of the NSW Government.
+Decisions about the renewal of Cuttagee Bridge will need to consider the initial capital renewal and ongoing maintenance costs and disruption of constructing with timber or concrete as a primary material.
+There will need to be careful consideration and balancing of short- and long-term issues such as risk, safety, durability, economics, heritage, tourism, and the environment.

 Community Engagement

 The Cuttagee Bridge community advisory group was established in September 2021 through an open expression of interest.
-The group was comprised of 8 community members and was chaired by Council’s Director of Assets and Operations, Council also provided a secretariat.
-They met 4 times between November 2021 and February 2022, with their recommendations presented to Council in a report on 16 March 2022.
+The group was comprised of eight community members and was chaired by Council’s Director of Assets and Operations.
+Council also provided a secretariat.
+They met four times between November 2021 and February 2022, with their recommendations presented to Council in a report on 16 March 2022.

 Funding